Julia Rose Shows Off Booty In Tugged-Down Pants On Instagram

 Julia Rose shared a few new Instagram photos in the past week and her newest one was all about her booty.
-The hottie posed in a neon pink bikini and posed with her pants tugged down below her curves.
+The hottie posed in a neon-pink bikini and posed with her pants tugged down below her booty.

-In the sizzling picture, the model stood with her back angled towards the camera and gazed over her shoulder with a sultry expression on her face, her lips slightly parted.
+In the sizzling picture, the model stood with her back angled towards the camera and gazed over her shoulder with a sultry expression on her face and her lips slightly parted.
 She wore her hair down and her wavy locks obscured her left eye with the rest falling around her shoulders and down her upper back.
-Her dark roots were visible mixed in with her blond highlights.
+Her dark roots were visibly mixed in with her blond highlights.
 Julia’s makeup application was hard to discern, although it looked like she sported light pink lipstick.

 The model’s neon swimsuit featured a high-rise thong and she held the waistline of her green pants for the snap.
 Her top had a small cut and a hint of her bare sideboob peeked through with the bright color popping against her deeply tanned body.